The Keys to Training and Racing

 The Big Picture

-- Optimize structure so your body can actually use the training
+• Optimize the structure so your body can actually use the training

 That’s how great runners are built.